PostHog/posthog/session-recordings/README.md

 incurr costs similar to the inital `PUT`s but reduce the monthly costs to 20th of the existing monthly cost at the limit.

+To be able to start playing back a recording with `session_id`, we need to first see which blobs we need to pull, then pull the first one.
+This should be enough to start playing the first 10 minutes.
+We can then pull further blobs for subsequent time blocks.

+TODO: include window_id handling and active window metadata
+TODO: include details of handling of large Kafka messages / chunking / no chunk left behind via Kafka transactions
+TODO: include details on querying metadata

 ## Components

 ```mermaid